mahoney1/docs/animaltracking-tutorial.md

 Thanks for trying it out!
 If you have any issues, please raise an issue on my Github project (click 'Issues') at https://github.com/mahoney1/animaltracking with full details of the problem you're facing - thanks!)

-As a last step, it is good practice to close out your current folders in VS Code, in preparation for your next tutorial or project.
+As a last step, it is good practice to close out your current folders in VS Code, in preparation for your next tutorial or project. ed reviews input and testing of the tutorial.

 With thanks to Robert Thatcher, IBM Early Experience Programs for his valued reviews input and testing of the tutorial.